GitMarshallBill/docsfornems/check_commands/usage/microsoft-windows/check_wmi.rst

 **Configure WMI on the Windows end**

-In order for the agent to have access to query WMI to collect  and database metrics, the agent must have permission to access both DCOM and WMI.
+In order for the agent to have access to query WMI to collect  and database metrics, the agent must have permission to access DCOM, WMI and Performance Log.

 Verify that the Remote Registry, Server, and the Windows Management Instrumentation services are running.